 NECROTIC RING SPOT FUNGUS

-If you notice Necrotic Ring Spot on your lawn, it’s an opportunity to address an underlying issue.
-The first step toward recovery is to reduce the watering, which is key to preventing further damage.
-Implementing the 1-2-3-2-1 lawn watering technique can help you manage your lawn’s moisture levels effectively.
+If you notice NRS in your lawn, it’s a sign of an underlying issue—excessive moisture.
+The first and most crucial step toward recovery is to reduce watering to prevent further damage.
+Implementing the 1-2-3-2-1 lawn watering technique can help regulate moisture levels and create an environment less favorable to the fungus.

 Healthy soils are essential for maintaining a vibrant lawn, and one key component is the presence of beneficial microbes.
 These microbes help stabilize the soil’s microbiome, creating a competitive environment that keeps harmful organisms, such as necrotic ring spot fungi, in check.
-Without these beneficial microbes, the necrotic ring spot fungus can thrive unchecked, particularly in oversaturated soil, which promotes the rapid spread of its spores.
+Without these beneficial microbes, the necrotic ring spot fungus can thrive unchecked, particularly in oversaturated soil, which promotes an oxygen deprived environment for the spores to thrive.

 1-2 Years

 When a necrotic ring spot outbreak occurs in your lawn, managing it can be a daunting challenge.
 The recovery process is lengthy, often taking nine months or more.
-This extended timeline is primarily due to the need to rebuild soil health, which can take anywhere from six months to two years.
-Without a fully restored microbial ecosystem, the necrotic ring spot fungus will continue to pose a threat.
-Therefore, having the patience and commitment to this recovery process is crucial for reviving your lawn from necrotic ring spot.
+This extended timeline is primarily due to the need to rebuild soil health.
+In an oxygen deprived environment the necrotic ring spot does not have any healthy competition from beneficial microbes.
+Therefore, having patience and the commitment to the soil recovery process is crucial for reviving your lawn from necrotic ring spot.

 How to Cure Necrotic Ring Spot in Grass